3Dpass/explorer/README.md

-# statescan-v2
+# 3dpscan

-Statescan is a modularized and business pluggable explorer for [substrate](https://github.com/paritytech/substrate) based chains.
+3dpscan is a blockchain explorer for The Ledger of Things.

 ## Terminology